 On this page:

-Faculty serve as leaders in state and national organizations, and are advocates for initiatives that will improve the health and physical education.
+Faculty serve as leaders in state and national organizations, and are advocates for initiatives that will improve the quality of health and physical education in Ohio.

 Student and Faculty Excellence